OpenDSA/OpenDSA/RST/en/Glossary.rst

       if it has less weight.

    mod
-      Another name for the :term:`modulus` function.
+      Abbreviation for the :term:`modulus` function.

    modulus
+      :to-term: mod :label: abbreviation

       The modulus function returns the
       remainder of an integer division.
       Sometimes written :math:`n \bmod m` in mathematical expressions,